 In other words, once it’s an established fact that a bad check was written, the burden of proof shifts from the prosecutor to the defendant.
 Rather than making it the prosecutor’s job to prove the defendant was aware of the lack of funds, it’s up to the defendant to prove he or she didn’t know and that it was an honest mistake.

 There is an exception.
 That is when the accused:

 - Pays the holder of instrument (entity that was to be paid)

 - The total amount due plus applicable service fees

 - Within 15 days of receiving notice of the bad, worthless or bounced check.

 It should be noted that while this window of time is granted in some circumstances to allow correction by those who made an honest error, payment alone isn’t necessarily a defense to this charge.
 In fact, the law is very clear that payment of the dishonored check, bill of exchange, draft or debit card is NOT A DEFENSE, nor is it grounds for dismissal of the charge.

-Persons accused of worthless check should not assume, however, that a plea deal is their only option.
-It depends on the circumstances of course, but there are a number of effective defenses to allegations of worthless check.
+Persons accused of worthless checks should not assume, however, that a plea deal is their only option.
+It depends on the circumstances of course, but there are a number of effective defenses to allegations of worthless checks.
 These may include:

 - Not aware the check would bounce/ was worthless.
 The criminal statute requires the act was done “knowingly.”
 There are many people who, for whatever reason, occasionally don’t properly balance their checkbooks.
 That’s not a crime if it’s an honest mistake.